ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 ```

 Let's assume that accessing the `message` value directly is none of the others
-modules' business, we want it to be a private definition.
+modules' business; we want it to be a private definition.
 We can hide it by
 defining a restricted interface.
 This is our `amodule2.mli` file:

 <!-- $MDX file=examples/amodule2.mli -->